python-ellar/ellar-sql/docs/index.md

 ## **Feature Highlights**
 EllarSQL comes packed with a set of awesome features designed:

-- **Migration Mastery**: Enjoy an async-first migration solution that seamlessly handles both single and multiple database setups and for both async and sync database engines configuration.
+- **Migration**: Enjoy an async-first migration solution that seamlessly handles both single and multiple database setups and for both async and sync database engines configuration.

-- **Database Diversity**: Dive into the world of multiple databases with ease.
-EllarSQL provides an intuitive setup for models with different databases, allowing you to manage your data across various sources effortlessly.
+- **Single/Multiple Database**: EllarSQL provides an intuitive setup for models with different databases, allowing you to manage your data across various sources effortlessly.

-- **Pagination Perfection**: EllarSQL introduces SQLAlchemy Paginator for API/Templated routes, along with support for other fantastic SQLAlchemy pagination tools.
+- **Pagination**: EllarSQL introduces SQLAlchemy Paginator for API/Templated routes, along with support for other fantastic SQLAlchemy pagination tools.

-- **Extra Column Field**: EllarSQL spices things up with additional column types like **GUID**, **IPAddress**, **File**, and **Image** Fields.

 - **Unlimited Compatibility**: EllarSQL plays nice with the entire SQLAlchemy ecosystem.
 Whether you're using third-party tools or exploring the vast SQLAlchemy landscape, EllarSQL seamlessly integrates with your preferred tooling.